Registrations Closing Soon for DevOps Certification Training by CloudxLabEnroll Now

 By the time you finish the course, you will be ready to apply the newly acquired skills to drive better business and strategic decisions for your business using AI.

-2.1 Approach - First, We will understand the difference between the Machine Learning based approach and traditional approach.
+2.1 Approach - We will understand the difference between the Machine Learning based approach and traditional approach.
 We will take a case study of a spam filter for email.

 2.5 Representing your data - The main role of any manager is to know the data and be able to represent it.
-Learning how to represent the data for the consumption of an algorithm is the key to solving the business problems with data.
+Learning how to represent the data for the consumption of an algorithm is the key to solving business problems with data.
 We will learn how to identify features, instances and labels etc based on four different projects.

 2.6 Overfitting and Underfitting - The most important concept in Machine Learning and human behavior is to identify not-learning and too much learning - both extremes are bad.
-As part of this session, we will learn the difference between bias and variance or underfitting and overfitting with very real-life examples.
+As part of this session, we will learn the difference between bias and variance or underfitting and overfitting with real-life examples.

 This will not involve any mathematical, coding or technical details.
 Instead, it will be based on very humane examples.
-We will also learn how to detect if our Machine Learning model is not-learning at all and rote-learning or memorizing.
+We will also learn how to detect if our Machine Learning model is not-learning at all or rote-learning or memorizing.

-We have built a very simple tool called BootML which makes it possible to do the end-to-end projects without any know-how of programming language or frameworks.
+We have built a very simple tool called BootML, which makes it possible to do the end-to-end projects without any know-how of programming language or frameworks.
 BootML takes input from you in a very user-friendly interface and then generates the entire project.

-This will be followed by seven case studies which you can build using BootML.
+This will be followed by seven case studies, which you can build using BootML.